sloraris/portfolio/content/posts/defense-in-depth/index.md

 An important and cool job, *still for **somebody else***.
 {{% /lead %}}

-I grew to really value Scott's experience and his input on homelab related things, especially the networking aspect, even if it were almost always from a security standpoint.
+I grew to really value Scott's experience and his input on homelab-related things, especially the networking aspect, even if it were almost always from a security standpoint.
 Fast forward to my final semester, I'm in my last class of his, and we're learning about how to do cybersecurity from a business standpoint.
 Again, it made sense, but I still just wanted the technical side of things... hardware and software and networking, miss me with the business and threat stuff.
 Want me to flex my Docker knowledge and spin up containers?
 Done.
 We're talking about network security?
 Cool, let me pull up my VLAN layout to demonstrate I have a firm grasp on the topic.

 I wouldn't call myself cocky, but I genuinely thought I was well ahead of the curve and could safely leave the broader security stuff to someone else.
 That is, until Scott dropped a metaphor that revealed my naivety...